digimakergo/digimaker/README.md

 - Flexiable permission system
 - Online debug tool
 - Client components for content related ui

-### How to use
-Check here to see demo project&create project: https://github.com/digimakergo/dmdemo

 ### Documentation
 See https://digimaker.org/doc for documentation and references.